-Documentation of allergenic cross-reactivity for drugs in this class is limited.
+Documentation of allergenic cross-reactivity for imidazole antifungals is limited.
 However, because of similarities in chemical structure and/or pharmacologic actions, the possibility of cross-sensitivity cannot be ruled out with certainty.

 Refer to adult dosing.

 Intravaginal: Use applicator provided by manufacturer.
+Do not use applicator if tip has been removed.
+Do not warm applicator prior to administration.
 Insertion should be as far as possible into the vagina without causing discomfort.